SIBarcodeNetwork/ReadtheDocsMaster/Docs/biocode_plugin.rst

 Username and Password
 	Finally, for the "Username" and "Password" boxes, enter the LIMS database Username and Password that John Keltner assigned to you via email.

-Make sure that the checkbox next to "Save" is selected.
+Make sure that the checkbox next to "Save" is ticked.

 Your fully-completed Biocode Connection window should look like this: